vuejs-br/docs-next/src/guide/instance.md

 ## Propriedades da Instância do Componente

-No início do guia que conhecemos as propriedades do `data`.
+No início do guia conhecemos as propriedades do `data`.
 Propriedades definidas no `data` são expostas por meio da instância do componente:

 ```js
 const app = Vue.createApp({